-Student enrolls in three courses and teaches three courses over the three quarters of the academic year.
+Student enrolls in three courses and teaches four courses over the three quarters of the academic year.

-Students qualifying for the Writing Quarters program do not teach during the Spring Quarter (reducing their teaching load to two courses).
-For further details about the structure and timeline for Year Four, see Appendix 6: Writing Quarters, Section I: Year Four.
+Students qualifying for the Writing Quarters program do not teach during the Spring Quarter.
+For further details about the structure and timeline for Year Four, see Appendix 7: Writing Quarters, Section I: Year Four.